ShotaSAITO/shotasaito.github.io/_posts/2023-07-22-limitaition-of-resistance.md

 ***
 Advert:

-We use the relationship $(\ddagger)$ to justify the use of $p$-resistance as a distance for the multi-class clustering.

-If you are interested in one of the applications of resistance or $p$-resistance, please see Sec.
-4.1 in [our paper][approx].
+Again, our paper proposes some approximated way where we can compute the $p$-resistance faster.
+If you are interested in, please read our paper, or see [my previous blog article][presistancepost].

 ***